revolko/datamole-task/README.md

 # HOW IT WORKS

-Briefly, the Flask service provides REST APIs as specified in the assignment.
+Briefly, the Flask service provides REST APIs as specified in the assignment and bonus endpoint which tracks the repositories that were made public.
+The track of public repositories is possible thanks to the `PublicEvent` which is created every time the private repository is made public.
 In addition to the service, a thread is spawned which polls the events from the GitHub API.
 Regarding events polling, the GitHub API restrics the number of requests for each user (based on IP or token).
 That means that it is not possible to obtain all events ever created.

 It is important to note that each poll for events consists of 3 requests.
 This is because the result is paginated and the API limits page size to 100.
 At each time, the API provides 300 records, thus